 Here are six places that I would love to be around Christmastime:

-Lastly, according to KAYAK's list of the Top 10 Holiday Escapes for this year, my home state should make your travel list!
-This is partially because airfare to Cleveland around the holidays has dropped nearly 20% since last year (helloooo great deals!), but also because Cleveland is home to the house used in the cult classic holiday film “A Christmas Story.”
-The house is now a museum that you can visit and tour.
-And yes, of course there's a leg lamp in the window.
+Lastly, according to KAYAK's list of the Top 10 Holiday Escapes, my home state should make your travel list!
+This is partially because airfare to Cleveland around the holidays is usually fairly low, but also because Cleveland is home to the house used in the cult classic holiday film “A Christmas Story.”

 Family not cool with traveling (or with you being gone) for Christmas?
 Then turn your gaze to New Year's Eve instead.
 There are tons of cool places all around the world that have amazing New Year celebrations.

-Speaking of Trending NYE Destinations, KAYAK also suggests Barcelona this year.
-The city has seen a 51% increase in holiday flight searches compared to last year, making it one of the hottest spots to ring in 2016.
+Speaking of Trending NYE Destinations, KAYAK also suggests Barcelona.
 I personally think Barcelona would be an awesome place for New Year's Eve – the city is exciting and filled with things to do, and there's a free NYE party at the Montjuic’s Magic Fountain each year, too.

 Have you ever traveled for a holiday?
 If so, where did you go?
 If not, where would you love to celebrate?